Rosebud Denovo

-Rosebud Abigail Denovo (born Laura Marie Miller, August 10, 1973 – August 25, 1992) was a burglar and squatter who was killed by police after she broke into University House, the on-campus home of the Chancellor at the University of California, Berkeley.
+Rosebud Abigail Denovo (born Laura Marie Miller, August 10, 1973 – August 25, 1992) was an activist who was killed by police after she broke into University House, the on-campus home of the Chancellor at the University of California, Berkeley.

 Early life

 Denovo was committed to a mental hospital by her parents when she was 14 after a history of discipline issues in school, and was released after 10 months of treatment.
 She was again confined in 1989, but escaped in September 1990 and hitchhiked to Berkeley by late 1990 via Portland, Oregon.

 At one point, Denovo was squatting in a house at 2628 Regent Street in Berkeley; coincidentally, the cottage (at 2628A Regent) behind it was where Theodore Kaczynski lived in 1968 while teaching mathematics at Berkeley from 1968–69.
 Other sources claim Denovo lived in the cottage, not the house.

 Criminal activities

 In July and August 1991, protests erupted at People's Park in Berkeley, California over the construction of beach volleyball courts on the site; although the site belonged to the University, it had remained vacant since the Bloody Thursday riot of May 15, 1969, after it had been cleared in 1968 for student housing that was never built.

 Denovo had been involved in those 1991 riots, leading to her arrest that summer for trespassing and vandalism on campus property, and for carrying concealed weapons and attacking police officers at the People's Park protests.
 On July 31, 1991, Denovo, her boyfriend, and a transient they had befriended were arrested while hiding in bushes near University House, the Chancellor's residence.
 They were cited for prowling and released; according to the transient, they had gone to "find the chancellor's house to see how to get inside it to blow it up."

 After Denovo was arrested again on August 8, 1991, police searched a campsite where she was living with a boyfriend in the Berkeley hills, and discovered explosive devices and a list of potential targets, including several university officials.
 The couple also possessed crossbows, arrows, a copy of The Anarchist Cookbook (which contains instructions for making homemade bombs), and a journal tied to her that made threatening references to Chancellor Tien.
 According to the San Francisco Chronicle, a diary entry dated June 25, 1991 read "Tien, you're not getting off that easy.
 Man, I want to destroy something."

 Her trial was pending on the 1991 explosives possession charges at the time of her death.
 In total, Denovo had been arrested or questioned more than a dozen times in the year prior to her death.